 Important!
 The settings you choose on this tab apply to all the databases in the SQL Server instance, not just to one company.

-Tip: If you want to monitor the effect of changes to these settings on your SQL Server instance, open the
+Tip: If you want to monitor the effect of changes to these settings on your SQL Server instance, open the Microsoft SQL Server Profiler from the Toolbox.

 To reconfigure advanced SQL Server settings: